TinayeSC/My_Projects/README.md

 - 👋 Hi, I’m @TinayeSC
 - 👀 I’m interested in machine learning, computer vision, automation of control, among other things.
-- 🌱 I’m currently learning Aerospace Engineering @Uni of Bristol.
+- 🌱 I’m currently applying for Computer Science through UCAS.
 - 💞️ I’m looking to collaborate on any project that I can use to further my skills.